FelixNica/driving-object-detector/README.md

 detector.import_weights('model location', first_layer, last_layer)
 ```
 #### Basic Deployment:
-You can quickly test how the loaded model deploys using the on_image_folder function.
+You can quickly test how the loaded model deploys using the on_image_folder function:
 ```py
 import deploy